rfitzus/PrintPreviewFromAnywhere/README.md

 _Sales Management > Customer Relationship Management > General Operations > **Customer Tracker**_

 Make sure you have developer mode turned on so you can begin customizing the Customer Tracker Screen.
-See [Developer Mode](http://ralston-erp1/wiki/index.php/admin/669/developer-mode/) for more details.

 #### Step 1 - Create the Buttons